Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/deforming/bend.rst

 Clamp
    Normally the arc turns through a clamped rotation angle with the selected elements extended along a tangent line beyond that (see above left).
-   When the clamp is OFF, the arc continues around aligning the selected elements into a circle (right).
+   When the clamp is deactivated, the arc continues around aligning the selected elements into a circle (right).

-   When OFF :kbd:`Alt` all selected elements follow a circle, even when outside the segment between the 3d cursor and the mouse.
+   When off :kbd:`Alt` all selected elements follow a circle, even when outside the segment between the 3d cursor and the mouse.

 .. note::